Puki4556/Vaccinator/VaccOnOff/README.md

 This script is supposed to detect malware that attempts to hide from forensic tools.
 This kind of malwares ends/suspends their process when they detect a forensics-related process running
 Evasive malware can look for other indicators than ptocesses (i.e. registry keys), but this will be covered in the next version.
-A list of processes name process names is available at: https://github.com/DuckInCyber/Vaccinator
+A list of process names is available at: https://github.com/DuckInCyber/Vaccinator

 Change the name of the exe to the names on the list (or use your own names).
 Pull all the exe files you want in a folder